 Developing a training or event

 Many congregations and regions are eager to host Voices Together trainings and events.
-Since 2016, the Voices Together committee, comprised of 12 volunteers and 1 paid staff member, have served faithfully on this far-reaching project as a gift to the church.
-Committee members are eager to help introduce Voices Together as their schedules permit.
+Many committee members are eager to help introduce Voices Together as their schedules permit.
 Note: While several of these options may not be feasible during the COVID-19 pandemic, remote or online trainings may offer opportunities for learning about and introducing Voices Together.

 - How to navigate the table of contents and indexes